 Figuring out what needs to be on the packaging, how you represent the product, and how the user is going to interact with it all can be a headache.

 Making packaging transparent is a clever way to allow the consumer to see the product for what it is.
-No unrealistic representations of the product means you could come across more trustworthy, as you’re almost most saying ‘this is our product and we aren’t hiding it.’
+No unrealistic representations of the product means you are more likely to come across more trustworthy, as you’re saying ‘this is our product and we aren’t hiding it.’

-Obviously the big guns like Krispy Kreme have built their brand around this.
-But when I came across this packaging concept for donuts, I loved the fact they took that visual style and threw it in the bin.
+Obviously the big guns like Krispy Kreme have built their brand around the 50’s American diner visual, but when I came across this packaging concept for donuts, I loved the fact they took that visual style and threw it in the bin.

 And they didn’t hold back on telling us either.

-They ditched that recognisable visual style that comes with many donut brands and swapped it for a typically Scandinavian style that matches perfectly with the Swedish treat they were packaging.
+8Munkar ditched the recognisable design that is attached to many donut brands and swapped it for more of a Scandinavian style, that matches perfectly with the Swedish treat they were packaging.

 The packaging concept itself is all about user experience.

-The idea of being on the go is what we have all gotten used to as we are now eating, drinking, messaging, and even paying bills all on the go.
+We have all become accustomed to being on the go, as we are now eating, drinking, messaging, and even paying bills on the go.

-But once you have opened up a pack of donuts on the go, they are open, losing that freshness and just being a bit awkward to carry.
+But once you have opened up a pack of donuts while on the move, they are losing that freshness, and ultimately being a bit awkward to carry.

-8Munkar is a great example of being who you are.
+8Munkar is a great example of staying true to branding.

-They did not feel the trendy 50s, American diner visual was for them.
-So they used that to their advantage in the packaging.
-Have a look through the full project here.
+They did not feel the trendy 50s, American diner visual was for them, so they used that to their advantage in the packaging.
+Why not take a look through the full project here.

 Credit to Proven Goods Co